KeepingNL/app.keeping.homey/README.txt

-Use time tracking app [Keeping](https://homey.aap) with [Homey](https://homey.app).
+Start or stop your Keeping work timer.
+Easy time tracking integration with Homey and Keeping.

-This Homey app allows you to start or stop your work timer.
 For example, if you have a Homey at work you could start your timer automatically when you arive, and stop it automatically when you leave.